research-team/NEUCOGAR/README.md

 ![NEUCOGAR](./logo.png)

+# NeuCogAr (Neuromodulating Cognitive Architecture)

-NEUCOGAR project for validation of cube of NEUCOGAR architecture of affects based on 'Cube of emotions' ([Experiment description](./experiment_description.md))
+NeuCogAr project for validation of cube of NEUCOGAR architecture of affects based on 'Cube of emotions' ([Experiment description](./experiment_description.md))